 Produce and Farmers Markets in Panama

-The best place to buy fresh flowers is, without a doubt, the farmers market in Calidonia at the end of Via Espana (this is a different one from that mentioned above).
+The best place to buy fresh flowers is, without a doubt, the farmers market in Calidonia.
+This is a different one from that mentioned above and is at the end of Via Espana.
 It’s on the left-hand side in front of a casino, and you can see the flowers on the road.
 They also sell things like fresh eucalyptus and medicinal herbs much cheaper than a grocery store.

 Mercado de Mariscos, Cinta Costera